Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 **`rad`** (Router Advertisement Daemon) obtains its prefix information via `getifaddrs()` or the routing socket.
 It uses this interface information to construct the router advertisement messages and sends Router Advertisements (RAs) on the LAN interface(s), to advertise the corresponding prefix (subnet) (and DNS, if configured as such).
 This allows clients to self-configure IPv6 addresses using SLAAC.

-> ⚠️ `rad` must be restarted or reloaded manually to pick up new prefix data.

 ### Why This Design Works

 **No WAN GUA Needed**
 Unlike IPv4, where a public WAN address is necessary for NAT, IPv6 routers simply route packets using their delegated prefix.
 There’s no need for a GUA on the WAN interface in this setup.

 **Link-Local Sufficient**
-The router's WAN interface uses a link-local IPv6 address (`fe80::/10`) to communicate with Verizon’s upstream router, which is sufficient for both routing and DHCPv6.
+The router's WAN interface uses a link-local IPv6 address (`fe80::/10`) to communicate with Verizon’s upstream router, which is sufficient for routing.

 **Delegated GUA on LAN**
 The router receives its own IPv6 address on each LAN interface via `dhcp6leased`.
 These addresses are derived from the delegated prefix.